Stephen Addison

 Bios

-His organisation Box Up Crime, which has welcomed Prince Harry through its doors, aims to make social change and rebuild misguided dreams.
-Sports – in particular boxing - are used to inspire, educate and develop young people who are at risk of having their lives ruined by crime.
+His organisation, which has welcomed Prince Harry through its doors, aims to make social change and rebuild misguided dreams.
+They use sports (in particular boxing) to inspire, educate and develop young people who are at risk of having their lives ruined by crime.
+Mentors encourage and motivate, helping rebuild lives and recapture dreams and aspirations.
+They work with over eight hundred young people every week, offering training and educational programmes which aim to deal a knockout blow to gang culture and criminality.

 Leaving a gang is only the start, but Box Up Crime provides young people with job opportunities and apprenticeships as a stepping stone to a better future.